Making, Accepting and Refusing Invitations

 B: Well, I’m writing a report for work.

-A: I was wondering if you could come to London with us.
+A: I was wondering if you could join us in London.

 How to write an invitation

-Don’t forget that you can make invitations in written form as well.
+Don’t forget that you can also create invitations in written form.
 In that case, your letter (or an email) can be more or less formal depending on who you are writing to, and you can use the following phrases:

-- We are organizing a party, and we would love it if you could come…
+• We are organising a party, and we would love it if you could come…

 If you liked this post, check out our other posts: